KESZ: Relaunch as KESZ

 On January 15, 1988, KLZI gave way to KESZ "EZ-Rock 99.9", remaining in the adult contemporary format.
 Also introduced was a new airstaff, which included Barry Chase and Beth McDonald in mornings, as well as Marty Manning.
 Success was not immediate: with the station languishing at 15th in the ratings that summer, Chase was fired and Manning moved to mornings opposite McDonald.

 After the Arizona Television Company, owner of KTVK (channel 3), acquired the station in 1990, KPNX meteorologist Bill Austin joined the morning show, which became known as "Beth and Bill".
 In the span of a year, Arizona Television purchased KESZ, Phoenix Magazine, and a TV production studio.

 The station's share remained steady, but cume increased throughout the 1990s to a top-5 position.
-1996 also saw the first time KESZ played Christmas music over the holiday season.
 In 1997, Arizona Television—by then known as MAC America Communications—announced that it was forming a joint venture with Buck Owens, owner of KNIX; the venture, known as OwensMAC, would operate KESZ and MAC America's struggling station at 103.5 FM.
 In 1999, KESZ became the market's top-billing station for the first time.